CalderWhite/sword-smith-now/docs/source/Files.rst

 	.. method:: try_hover()

-		If the mouse is hovering over the button, and there is a hover color for said button, change the background color of said button temporaroly.
+		If the mouse is hovering over the button, and there is a hover color for said button, change the background color of said button temporarily.

 	.. method:: get_hover()

+		Returns ``True`` if the mouse is hovering over the button.
+If there are issues with this method, refer to `button.outer_offset`_ for a possible reason why.